samigabor/blockchain-developer-bootcamp-final-project/README.md

 - `npm install` - install client dependencies
 - `npm run start` - run the application locally
 - go to `http://localhost:3000` (if not automatically redirected)
+- use Ropsten network or import ganache-cli generated accounts into MetaMask

 ### Run smart contract tests: